klevu/jsv2-early-adopters/README.md

 ## Tell us what you think!

-This is just a brief introduction to how changes can be made with JSv2, without needing to wait for Klevu to provide the customisation work.
+This is just a brief introduction to how changes can be made with JSv2.

-There are countless applications provided by APIv2 and JSv2 which we will be detailing more and more as we grow our documentation, tutorials and user guides.
+There are countless applications of Klevu APIv2 and JSv2 which we will be detailing more and more as we grow our documentation, tutorials and user guides.

-For the time being, please have a look at the format of the snippets we’ve provided, take a look at the source code and see what you think as an initial impression.
+For the time being, please take a look at the snippets we’ve provided, the source code and templates and see what you think as an initial impression.

-We understand that our documentation is currently limited so this is quite difficult, but we would welcome any feedback you might have.
+Please forward any feedback you may have to your Klevu contact (_the person that told you about this programme_).

-Please provide all feedback to your Klevu contact (_the person that told you about this programme_).
+Thank you!